E3V3A/MMM-Tabulator/README.md

 ### Configuration

-To configure the Tabulator for MM, you need to do the following
+To configure the Tabulator for MM, you need to do the following:

 * Add the Module to the global MM *config.js*
 * Edit `node_helper.js` to select the correct JSON file or JSON input file: